-You can check the status of your financial aid online at the College's ConnectOW Portal (connect.oldwestbury.edu).
+You can check the status of your financial aid online by using the ConnectOW portal.
 Select the “Finances” icon from your portal homepage and you’ll then gain access to a variety of information and options and be able to view (1) the status of your financial aid; (2) any outstanding requirements needed to process your aid; (3) the amount of aid to be awarded; and (4) accept the award online.

 Why does financial aid show up in my account but the Bursar’s Office says it’s not there?

 Your aid may have been recently processed or is still being processed.
 Another reason may be that you have not completed all the financial aid requirements so your aid is not in an authorized status.
 Aid is considered to be in an authorized status when all financial aid requirements (ex. electronic acceptance of your award letter; a completed promissory note on file; copies of tax transcripts submitted if selected for verification; etc.) are met.
 Depending on the type of aid you have, this can take up to three to four weeks.
 Until your aid becomes authorized, the Bursar’s Office will not be able to see or credit any aid to your account.

 When is the FAFSA filing deadline?

 The FAFSA deadline for the Fall and Spring semesters is April 15th.
 If the deadline falls on a Saturday or Sunday, then it will be pushed to the following Monday.
 You should also make sure that you have submitted all supporting documents for Fall/Spring financial aid by May 1st.
 If you are seeking financial aid (TAP, Pell & Direct Loans) for the Summer session, March 31st is the suggested deadline to file the FAFSA and April 1st is the deadline to submit all supporting documents for Summer financial aid.